 How does Crimson Desert perform on mid-range PCs?

-According to Digital Foundry’s preview, the game runs at native 4K with ray tracing enabled and maintains 60 FPS on a Ryzen 9 7900X3D and Radeon RX 7900 XTX setup.
+The preview showed the game running at native 4K with ray tracing enabled, maintaining 60 FPS on a Ryzen 9 7900X3D and Radeon RX 7900 XTX setup.
 Performance may vary on lower-end hardware.

 Does the technical preview indicate final game quality?